 There’s evidence that increasing your water intake may effectively reduce the risk of NAFLD.

-More generally, staying hydrated is important for liver health because it helps to keep blood thinner and easier for the liver to filter.
+Staying hydrated is also important for liver health because it helps to keep blood thinner and easier for the liver to filter.
 It also reduces the risk of constipation, which places excess strain on the liver and kidneys.

 6. Quit smoking